 WORKING PRINCIPLE of the WaveEL buoy

-The characteristic feature of the WaveEL 3.0 buoy is the patented long acceleration tube.
-The tube – which is open in both ends – goes right through the buoy and is extends 30-35 meters below it.
+The characteristic feature of the WaveEL buoy is the patented long acceleration tube.
+The tube – which is open at both ends – goes directly through the buoy and extends 30-35 meters below.

-As waves rise and lower the buoy with the attached tube, they will move differently from the water column in the tube.
+As waves raise and lower the buoy via the attached tube, they will move differently from the water column within.
 By placing a piston in the tube, connected to a hydraulic conversion system, a gigantic pump is created.

-The solution W4P offers is probably the most flexible on the market.
-A minimum depth of 40 meters is required, but other than that the buoys may be moored at essentially any depth or bottom conditions, just like a weather buoy.
+The solution W4P offers is very flexible.
+A minimum depth of 40 meters is required, but the power converting buoys may be moored at essentially any depth or bottom conditions, just like a weather buoy.

 The buoy/tube unit represents one body of a two-body oscillating system where the other body is the inert water mass present in the acceleration tube.